Before I Knew Better

 "Before I Knew Better" is a debut song recorded by American country music artist Brad Martin.
 It was released in February 2002 as the first single from his debut album Wings of a Honky-Tonk Angel.
 The song was written by David Lee and Bryan Simpson.

 Music video

-The music video was directed by Shaun Silva and premiered in March 2002.
-It was filmed in the Holly Desert in Palmdale, California.
+The music video was filmed in the Holly Desert in Palmdale, California.

 Chart performance

 "Before I Knew Better" debuted at number 46 on the U.S. Billboard Hot Country Singles & Tracks chart for the week of February 16, 2002.